nemo0622/pokeemerald-expansion/Seaglass README.md

 - AFTER EXPANSION 1.9.0: Go through trainer teams and integrate all Gen 1-3 Pokémon!
     - Change level cap levels in level_caps.c to adjust to modified level curve
     - Wait for Expansion 1.9.0 - i think a big refactoring of trainers is coming
-- Implement SageDeoxys sprites!
-Very pretty
 - Convert scripts to PoryScript and code extra events
     - Add some more NPCs across the overworld, with gift eggs and fun tidbits
-        - Add NPC quests giving Applin egg (based on poll)
+        - Add NPC quests giving Applin egg
     - Create quest NPCs to give some helpful optional items (Oval Charm, etc)
     - Watch Saffron City TV video about fixing Hoenn to figure out what to add to Pacifidlog lol
 - Add more general QOL features where necessary